PJM Interconnection Queue — Live NERC Region: PJM MAAC · Updated:

 The signals that predict this window are all public record.
 FERC dockets.
 State PUC rate case filings.
 PJM and ERCOT interconnection queue additions and withdrawals.
 PPA execution announcements.
 Utility earnings call capex guidance.
 Land permit activity near planned transmission corridors.

-Most mid-tier EPCs and substation contractors do not read them.
+Most grid contractors — even established ones — do not read them.
 Their BD process is reactive: respond to RFPs, attend industry conferences, maintain relationships with known contacts.
 That works when there is no information gap.
 There is an information gap.

 The contractors capturing the most high-value grid infrastructure work in 2025 and 2026 are not winning on price.
 They are winning because they were in the room before the room was formally opened.